developerSid/AwesomeJavaLibraryExamples/README.md

 ## [Apache Avro](https://avro.apache.org/, "Schema based Data Serialization")
-Apache Avro is very similar to Google's Protocol buffers, however it's main advantage is that it sends the schema the data was enconded with along with the message making it easier to evolve the schema over time.
+Apache Avro is very similar to Google's Protocol buffers, however it's main advantage is that it sends the schema the data was encoded with along with the message making it easier to evolve the schema over time.
 This is useful when building distributed systems using messaging middleware like Apache Kafka.
 When used with a Schema server you can build flexible processing systems that aren't as tightly coupled as they would be if you just shared a library of data classes for each application.
 Meaning you can upgrade applications slowly allowing for different teams to build separate parts of the system without perfect knowledge of the other applications.

 The example provided here isn't as clear cut as the others because I wanted to show changing the schema slightly.